 |Four units, multifamily||$907,900||$1,396,800|

-How much is FHA Upfront Mortgage Insurance Premium (UFMIP), and how do you pay it?
+How much is FHA Upfront Mortgage Insurance Premium (UFMIP)?

 FHA charges an Upfront Mortgage Insurance Premium (UFMIP).
 It costs 1.75% of the loan amount.
 The lender calculates the UFMIP, collects it from you at closing, then forwards it to FHA.